masesgroup/KNet/src/net/Documentation/articles/usageSerDes.md

 KNetSerDes<TestType> deserializer = new KNetSerDes<TestType>((topic, data) => { return new TestType(0); });
 ```

-Otherwise can use ready made classes like the following:
+Otherwise the user can use a ready made class like in the following snippet:

 ```c#
 KNetSerDes<TestType> serdes = new JsonSerDes<TestType>();
 ```
-which can be used in serialization and deserialization, and produce Json serialized data.
+A single `JsonSerDes` can be used in serialization and deserialization, and produce Json serialized data.